hltorresvera/hltorresvera.github.io/index.md

 title: Home
 ---

 I’m a queer, Boricua, molecular biologist and science writer.

-I study the structure and function of channelrhodopsins.
+In my thesis work, I'm using cryo-electron micrscopy and electrophysiology to understand the structure and function of channelrhodopsins.

-I also use strategic, evidence-based communication practices to foster trust, build community, and increase citizen engagement with the scientific community.
+I'm also a strategic, evidence-based, science communicator.
+My practices aim to foster trust, build community, and increase citizen engagement with research.

 ![fjord king of bonita](/assets/images/profile.png)